lsst-dm/dmtn-219/index.rst

 ----------------

 For Google Pub/Sub, it might be better to have a single subscription per worker, ignoring all messages that are unexpected (e.g. for older visits not processed by this worker).
-The messaging infrastructure will have to be replaced for on-premises usage, but all systems should have similar subscription mechanisms.
+The messaging infrastructure will have to be replaced for on-premises usage, but all reasonable choices should have similar subscription mechanisms.
-There may be better channel filtering available to simplify this aspect of the prototype.
+Other infrastructures may provide better channel filtering for the image arrival notifications to simplify this aspect of the prototype.

+The translation of the ``next_visit`` SAL event to an HTTP POST could be done by a salobj-based component, but it could also be integrated into the existing listener that generates Kafka messages for delivery to the EFD.
+Furthermore, it might be possible for the USDF to directly subscribe to the Kafka queue for this event, as the additional latency from Kafka is not likely to be critical in this application.

 Affinity
 --------